 Polar pattern and frequency response

-While great in the studio, we wouldn’t trust this mic in a live setting necessarily.
-Perhaps for a mellowed out acoustic session, but not for anything much louder due to its sensitivity and max SPL.
+While great in the studio, I wouldn’t trust this mic in a live setting necessarily.
+Perhaps for a mellowed-out acoustic session, but not for anything much louder due to its sensitivity and max SPL.

 The MXL 990 can be a solid choice when recording guitars, whether as a close mic or as a room mic.
 While it might not be able to capture the lows as well with its 30 Hz drop-off, it can be a solid choice when trying to add some brightness and depth in conjunction with another microphone or two.

-We wouldn’t recommend this when recording bass cabinets, at least not as the main microphone in your setup.
-It’s 30 Hz drop-off will inevitably leave with a bass recording that lacks bass (the opposite of what you want).
+I wouldn’t recommend this when recording bass cabinets, at least not as the main microphone in your setup.
+Its 30 Hz drop-off will inevitably leave with a bass recording that lacks bass (the opposite of what you want).
 However, in conjunction with another microphone it can help provide some clarity and body to your recordings.